1995parham-learning/1995parham-learning.github.io/content/Programming Languages/Go/Postgres.md

 #### Nested Transactions

 Postgres doesn't have nested transactions, but `pgx` implements them through `SAVEPOINT`.
+But nested transactions can be especially useful in tests.
+It allows the test to be transactional (e.g. rolled back) while still testing transactional behavior.